-Yard debris is collected on the same schedule as household waste and recyclables.
+Yard debris is collected on the same day as household waste and recyclables.

 Why go through the hassle of collecting grass clippings when it’s not necessary?